Michael-lvl/homelab/active-directory/setup/windows11.md

 ## Steps Performed

-1. Installed Windows 11 Pro N in VirtualBox
+1. I installed Windows 11 Pro N iso then added to VirtualBox
 2. Configured network adapter to NAT Network (Null)
 3. Verified connectivity to the domain controller
 4. Joined the system to the `Ayowale.com` domain(faced a little issue with getting the windows 11 to use the same network as the server